-Heavy Equipment Colleges of America also has six other locations.
+Heavy Equipment Colleges of America also has five other locations.
 These include:

 Our goal, first and foremost, is to aid you in preparing for a reliable career in heavy equipment and crane operations.
 As a result, we strive to help you attain the skills, credentials and knowledge necessary to find a steady job with fair compensation.
 We do this by offering you a variety of programs dedicated to providing you with a solid foundation upon which you can add increasingly advanced skills as you go.
 These include the following programs:

 Once your training is complete, you will be qualified for a wide array of jobs in the construction industry.
 These include jobs in:

 Interested in learning more about our programs?
 Schedule a visit and see for yourself the kind of learning experiences that we have carefully crafted to ensure our students’ success.
 You can use the map below to help plan out the most efficient route from your home.
 For even more information or for clarification about how to find our location, contact us today!
 Our admissions team is always happy to help answer your questions and provide guidance wherever possible.